HackathonHackers/code-of-conduct/README.md

 ## Laws of Robotics

-There are certain commands moderators can enter as comments in order to manage threads.
+There are certain commands moderators can enter as comments to manage threads.
+Presently these include:

-Presently these are:

-* /thread - this is our way of locking threads.
+* `/thread` — This is our way of locking threads.
 From there on out, only moderators can post.
-* /slow - only one post per minute per user on the thread is allowed.
+* `/slow` — Only one post per minute per user on the thread is allowed.
-* /ama $AMA-er - this is our way of hosting Ask Me Anything's.
-Only the person doing the AMA can post on that thread and then we have a separate thread for questions.
-This keeps the AMA answers tidy.
+* `/ama $AMAer` — Our way of hosting Ask Me Anything's.
+Only the person doing the AMA will be able post on that thread.
+A separate thread will exist for questions, keeping the AMA answers tidy.

+These commands are implemented through [Hackbot](http://hh.gd/hackbot), an extensible Facebook Group automoderator.
 We are looking to expand on these in the future.

 ## Rules and Guidelines